Shreyatonape/Wedding-Invitation/README.md

 #Dependencies

-Add the following dependency to your `pom.xml`:
+Add the following dependency to your "pom.xml":

 ```xml
 <dependency>